 This healthy hollandaise sauce is much lower in fat and calories than a regular hollandaise.
 It is also very quick and simple to make.
 It's the perfect accompaniment to eggs Benedict, salmon, and asparagus and other veggies.
+It also makes a great dipping sauce for these baked chicken goujons.

 What is hollandaise sauce?